CONTEMPORARY ART IN VENICE

 Let us help you choose the best exhibits and the perfect itinerary to make the most of your stay!

-Besides the Venice Biennale 2026, this year our city will host many outstanding shows featuring important contemporary artists.
+Besides the main show in the Giardini and the Arsenale, this year our city will host many outstanding exhibitions featuring important contemporary artists.

-Here’s an updated list of the main exhibitions opening in Venice in the spring of 2026:
+Here’s a selection of exhibitions opening in Venice in the spring of 2026:

 Jenny Saville at Ca’ Pesaro